su2code/su2code.github.io/_tutorials/compressible_flow/Aachen_Turbine/Aachen_Turbine.md

 ### Configuration File Options
-The initialization of the flow solver can be performed from thermodynamic quantities, directly with `INIT_OPTION=TD_CONDITIONS`. it is recommended that you always confirm the resulting initialization state in the console output during runtime of SU2 that is reported just before the solver begins iterating.
+The initialization of the flow solver can be performed from thermodynamic quantities, directly with `INIT_OPTION=TD_CONDITIONS`.
+It is recommended that you always confirm the resulting initialization state in the console output during runtime of SU2 that is reported just before the solver begins iterating.
 The initialization options are specified in the following box.

 ```